TRPM3: Peripheral heat sensation

 TRPM3 is expressed in peripheral sensory neurons of the dorsal root ganglia, and they are activated by high temperatures.
 Genetic deletion of TRPM3 in mice reduces sensitivity to noxious heat, as well as inflammatory thermal hyperalgesia.
 Inhibitors of TRPM3 were also shown to reduce noxious heat and inflammatory heat hyperalgesia, as well as reduce heat hyperalgesia and spontaneous pain in nerve injury induced neuropathic pain.

 Receptor mediated inhibition

 TRPM3 is robustly inhibited by the activation of cell surface receptors that couple to inhibitory heterotrimeric G-proteins (Gi) via direct binding of the Gβγ subunit of the G-protein to the channel.
 Gβγ was shown to bind to a short α-helical segment of the channel.
 Receptors that inhibit TRPM3 include opioid receptors and GABA_{B} receptors.

 TRPM3 in the brain

-Mutations in TRPM3 in humans, were recently shown to cause a intellectual disability and epilepsy.
+Mutations in TRPM3 in humans, were recently shown to cause an intellectual disability and epilepsy.
 The disease associated mutations were shown to increase the sensitivity of the channel to agonists, and heat.